xamenyap/personal-blog/content/posts/hello-world-part-2.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
           publish_dir: ./public
 ```
-Note that you need to specify the target branch as `master` or `main`.
-In my case I'm using `master` as my target branch.
+Note that the target branch is specified as `master` here.
 This action hook will build your blog every time your `master` branch is updated, and the built artifacts will be deployed on another branch called `gh-pages`.
 Commit this action hook to your repository by running these commands
 ```sh
 $ git add .
 $ git commit -m "Add gh-pages action hook"